ChrisioGwaan/java-mats/java-prac/bin/chapter04/c4-note.md

 }
 ```

-The following link might be useful to show the process of the code snippet above.
+The following link will show how the code snippet is doing.

 :link: [**Better Visualization**](https://cscircles.cemc.uwaterloo.ca/java_visualize/#code=public+class+ClassNameHere+%7B%0A+++public+static+void+main(String%5B%5D+args)+%7B%0A++++++for+(int+i+%3D+0%3B+i+%3C+10%3B+i%2B%2B)+%7B%0A++++++++++++System.out.println(%22DIAMOND+LEVEL%3A+%22+%2B+i)%3B%0A++++++++%0A++++++++++++for+(int+j+%3D+0%3B+j+%3C+10%3B+j%2B%2B)+%7B%0A++++++++++++++++System.out.print(%22XRAY+%22)%3B%0A++++++++++++%7D%0A++++++++%0A++++++++++++System.out.println(%22%22)%3B%0A+++++++%7D%0A+++%7D%0A%7D&mode=display&curInstr=0)